github/codeql/docs/codeql/codeql-language-guides/conversions-and-classes-in-cpp.rst

      and not d1.isVirtual()
    select d1, "This destructor should probably be virtual."

-➤ `See this in the query console on LGTM.com <https://lgtm.com/query/1505908156827/>`__

 That completes the query.

-There is a similar built-in `query <https://lgtm.com/rules/2158670642/>`__ on LGTM.com that finds classes in a C/C++ project with virtual functions but no virtual destructor.
-You can take a look at the code for this query by clicking **Open in query console** at the top of that page.
+There is a similar standard query `Non-virtual destructor in base class <https://codeql.github.com/codeql-query-help/cpp/cpp-virtual-destructor/>`__ that finds classes in a C/C++ project with virtual functions but no virtual destructor.

 Further reading
 ---------------